Youssef-Remah/Stock-Trading-App/README.md

 - **Unit Testing:** Comprehensive tests using xUnit to ensure application reliability.

 - **Integration Testing:** Integration tests to verify end-to-end functionality and ensure proper functioning of all components.

+- **Logging with Serilog:** Application events and errors are logged using Serilog, providing detailed insights into application behavior.

+- **Seq Integration:** Logs are routed to Seq for centralized and structured log analysis, enabling easier debugging and monitoring.

 ## Technologies Used